Chapter 4.5 CONTINUED ACCREATION PART II

 4. E hits on C or D

 ABCD is a compounded vector.
 For each Direct Hit

 8. E hits on C or D

-1. E hits A directly, CBD go off with their velocity.
+1. E hits A directly, depending on where D hits A, CBD go off with their velocity.
 A and E are stopped and torque to each other, then rotate to a doublet.

 3. E hits on A. Treat as overtaking hit chapter 2.